Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 Maintain proper posture and balance while working out.

-If you experience pain while performing some exercise, then avoid doing it.
+If one experiences pain while performing some exercise, then avoid doing it.

 To prevent injury to the buttock area, wear proper protective gear during sports.

-Do not sit with your fat wallet in your back pocket.
+Do not sit with a fat wallet in the back pocket.

-Do you have a question on Piriformis Syndrome or ?Ask a Doctor Online
+Do you have a question on Physiotherapy or Low Back Pain?Ask a Doctor Online